 Unless deliberate error or gross negligence can be proved, the Museum of Communication may not be held liable for material or immaterial damages resulting from accessing or using this website and any of the content therein; from misuse of the connection; from technical faults; or from other causes (including infection by viruses, worms, or Trojans).

 Any web addresses mentioned on this site, or direct links, are not the responsibility of the Museum of Communication.
 Access and use of other sites are the sole and entire responsibility of the user.
 The Museum of Communication expressly states that it has no influence over the layout, content or offers on other sites.
 Information and services on recommended or linked sites are entirely the responsibility of the site owners.
 The Museum of Communication declines all responsibility for such websites.

-Based on Article 13 of the Swiss Federal Constitution and relevant Swiss data protection legislation, each individual has the right to privacy and to protection from the misuse of private information.
+Having regard to the applicable Swiss data protection legislation, every individual has the right to privacy and to protection from the misuse of private information.
 The Museum of Communication respects these provisions.

 No data that could personally identify a web visitor (such as, for example, name, address, telephone number, e-mail address) is collected by the Museum of Communication unless such data is submitted by the site user – for example, by filling out a form or sending an e-mail.
 Only with the express permission of the visitor can such data be stored and used for marketing purposes, market research, or sales statistics.

 All personal data that visitors to this website disclose will be handled with the utmost confidentiality.
 The data will not be sold, traded or used by anyone else, with the possible exception of mailings with Museum of Communication partners to announce joint exhibitions and events.